 Now, if I decide to add a new sub-folder to 'Beans' called 'Arabica' and want to give them their own permissions for some reason, then this will result in the following changes to existing groups:

 I.e. by giving Arabica its own permissions, it also gives its parent folders their own permissions.
-Groups that could already see the top level 'Coffee' folder will still see this, and will still see the 'Ground' sub folder.
+Groups that can already see the top-level 'Coffee' folder will still be able to see this, and will still see the 'Ground' subfolder.
 But they will no longer see the 'Beans' sub-folder nor the new 'Arabica' folder.

 Comments